bookofproofs/bookofproofs.github.io/_sources/history/17th-century/huygens.md

 * From his youth Huygens' health had never been robust and in 1670 he had a serious illness which resulted in him leaving Paris for Holland.
 * By 1671 Huygens returned to Paris.
 * However in 1672 Louis XIV invaded the Low Countries and Huygens found himself in the extremely difficult position of being in an important position in Paris at a time France was at war with his own country.
-* Scientists of this era felt themselves above political wars and Huygens was able, with much support from his friends, to continue his work.
 * In 1672 Huygens and Leibniz met in Paris and thereafter Leibniz was a frequent visitor to the Académie.
 * In fact Leibniz owes much to Huygens from whom he learnt much of his mathematics.
 * In this same year Huygens learnt of Newton's work on the telescope and on light.